This Aberdeen butcher in Tillydrone has its eyes on the pies as “pie day” takes off on social media.

 Stocking 1,100 pies every Thursday as a result of his popular lockdown “pie day”, Liam and his team have built up the demand for the much-loved north-east favourite, selling out of them in around one to two hours.

-Throughout lockdown The Tilly Butcher became the go-to place in the city centre to get a whole range of pies.
+Throughout lockdown The Tilly Butcher on Hayton Road in Aberdeen became the go-to place to get a whole range of pies.